patricklafrance/wmfnext-shell/README.md

 Still, _teams are not fully autonomous yet_ as links to pages are hardcoded in the host application layout.
 To change those links, teams have to coordinate with each others.

-Our second take is that a module should be fully autonomous.
-It shouldn't have to coordinate with other parts of the application for things as trivial such as navigation links.
+💡 Our second take is that a module should be fully autonomous.
+It shouldn't have to coordinate with other parts of the application for things that are as trivial as navigation links.

 To _enable fully autonomous teams_, the shell has built-in support for dynamic navigation items.
 With this feature, a module can dynamically register it's navigation items at registration.